jellboeck/TriviaGame/README.md

 # Seinfeld Trivia Game

 A ten question multiple choice Seinfeld themed trivia game.
-This project primarily demonstrates use of JavaScript logic, JQuery DOM manipulation and use of Timers.
+This project primarily demonstrates use of JavaScript logic, JQuery DOM manipulation, and use of timers.

 ## Link to Project: